FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ### ReplaceMisconfiguredProcessGroups

 The `ReplaceMisconfiguredProcessGroups` subreconciler checks for process groups that need to be replaced in order to safely bring them up on a new configuration.
-The core action this subreconciler takes is setting the `remove` field on the `ProcessGroup` in the cluster status.
+The core action this subreconciler takes is setting the `removalTimestamp` field on the `ProcessGroup` in the cluster status.
 Later subreconcilers will do the work for handling the replacement, whether processes are marked for replacement through this subreconciler or another mechanism.

 See the [Replacements and Deletions](replacements_and_deletions.md) document for more details on when we do these replacements.

-### ReplaceFailedPods
+### ReplaceFailedProcessGroups

-The `ReplaceFailedPods` subreconciler checks for process groups that need to be replaced because they are in an unhealthy state.
+The `ReplaceFailedProcessGroups` subreconciler checks for process groups that need to be replaced because they are in an unhealthy state.
 This only takes action when automatic replacements are enabled.
-The core action this subreconciler takes is setting the `remove` field on the `ProcessGroup` in the cluster status.
+The core action this subreconciler takes is setting the `removalTimestamp` field on the `ProcessGroup` in the cluster status.
 Later subreconcilers will do the work for handling the replacement, whether processes are marked for replacement through this subreconciler or another mechanism.

 See the [Replacements and Deletions](replacements_and_deletions.md) document for more details on when we do these replacements.